strykeforce/olympics/path/README.md

 - **Is Reversed:** A boolean value indicating whether the direction of robot travel is backwards
     - The easiest way to decide whether this must be `true` or not is to think of if a tank drive was driving this path, would the wheels need to rotate forward or backwards

+### What is Already Implemented

+**DriveSubsystem.java**
+- Swerve drive already created and configured to work with Jiff chassis
+- Talon and Falcon configs already applied (including current limiting and PID tuning)
+- Method to read in trajectory TOML file given a filename and return a generated trajectory provided
+- Method to update the Holonomic controller outputs (given a desired state) and apply this new output to the swerve
+- Registering basic helpful kinematics, odometry, and holonomic controller info to grapher

+**DriveTrajectoryCommand.java**
+- Takes input trajectory filename and calculates trajectory
+- Timer implemented to keep track of where to sample trajectory file and when to stop path
+- Take in a desired heading (accounts for only a single heading through the whole path) and feeds into holonomic controller
+- Calls to update holonomic controller/swerve outputs each robot loop

+**RobotContainer.java**
+- Joystick/subsystems created
+- Enums to map Interlink controller added
+- Default command for driveSubsystem (telop swerve driving) implemented
+- Reset gyro button (refresh button)
+- Reset odometry button (hamburger button)
+- Run DriveTrajectoryCommand for example path button (X button)

+**Constants.java**
+- Talon/Falcon Config parameters
+- All swerve drive config parameters
+- Holonomic controller config parameters

 ## Bonus: *"the why"* -  Auton Highlight Reel